Suggested links

 Late-stage pleural mesothelioma patients who cannot undergo life-extending treatments can still access therapies called palliative care to reduce pain and discomfort.

-Palliative care options for mesothelioma include:
+Palliative care options include:

 • Partial pleurectomy: This prevents fluid buildup and relieves symptoms by removing part of the pleura.